-Barack And Michelle Obama Exchange Mushy Valentines Day Twitter Messages
+Barack And Michelle Obama Exchange Mushy Valentine’s Day Twitter Messages

 — Thanks 44 (@thanksprez) February 1, 2017

-After sifting through the mountain of pictures taken by paps, it’s clear that the ex-commander in chief has taken up a new hobby.
+After sifting through the mountain of pictures taken by paps, it’s clear that the ex-commander-in-chief has taken up a new hobby.
 Secret Service would likely not have supported Obama kitesurfing while he was still in office.

 However, nothing stopped civilian Obama from showing off his aquatic skills.
 In fact, he and Branson engaged in a bit of competition: Mr. O’s kitesurfing versus Branson’s hydrofoil.
-You guessed it; Obama won.
+You guessed it, Obama won.

 #TheObamas enjoy vacation with billionaire .@BarackObama .@MichelleObama https://t.co/hYk5XCJBQ2 pic.twitter.com/sZHQ0OMQGC